Hong Kong Grandparent & Multi-Generational Family Photographer

 Ian Taylor Photographer

 Ian Taylor is a Hong Kong family photographer with 20+ years of experience across Asia.
-Known for a candid, natural style developed across 1,000+ family sessions and NGO projects for ADB, USAID, CARE and Save the Children.
+Known for a candid, natural style developed across thousands of childhoods documented since 2007. and NGO projects for ADB, USAID, CARE and Save the Children.

 https://www.iantaylor.ca/